-However, the evaluation of measures for endorsement does not solely depend on information provided by the measure developer in the measure submission form.
-NQF also collects information from other sources and stakeholders that is provided to committees evaluating measures at the time of endorsement.
+The evaluation of measures for endorsement does not solely depend on information provided by the measure developer in the measure submission form.
 Comments submitted during the measure endorsement process and the Measure Applications Partnership (MAP) process are also collected and collated for consideration during evaluation.
 NQF's online measure feedback tool is another source of information used to collect feedback on measures that is considered during evaluation.
-Any relevant comments submitted through the tool are provided to the Committee for consideration during its evaluation.
+Any comments related to the specifications or experience with the measure that are submitted through the tool are provided to the CDP standing committee for consideration during its evaluation.

-The measure submission form (guided by NQF evaluation criteria), public comments, and the NQF measure feedback tool are all channels currently in use and that feed into the NQF endorsement process.
-However, each has its benefits and limitations and there remains opportunity for improving these channels to ensure the measure feedback loop is effective.
-With guidance from the Measure Feedback Loop Committee (Appendix B), this report will explore the current application of the Usability and Use criteria, current practices for collecting feedback, challenges associated with each of these channels and recommendations for improving them.
+The measure submission form (guided by NQF evaluation criteria), public comments, and the NQF measure feedback tool are all channels currently in use that feed into the NQF endorsement process.
+However, each has its benefits and limitations, and there remains opportunity for improving these channels to ensure the measure feedback loop is effective.

+To guide this effort, NQF convened the Measure Feedback Loop Committee (Appendix C), which consists of 21 representatives of various stakeholder groups, including measure developers, implementers, clinicians, NQF member organizations, and patient advocates.
+Many representatives also bring perspectives from prior involvement with NQF's measure endorsement process and their own experiences with measure implementation and feedback loops.
+With guidance from the Committee, this report will explore the current application of the Usability and Use criteria, current practices for collecting feedback, challenges associated with each of these channels, and recommendations for improving them.